-- Gain appropriate skills in basic computer literacy, operating systems, and computer applications to enable efficient use and currency with the latest hardware and software. - Design and create a relational database using entity-relationship diagrams, normalization, SQL, PL/SQL, and Programming. - Design and implement solutions to general-purpose problems using advanced programming techniques and languages such as Visual Basic, C++ and JAVA. - Gain skills in the use of client-side web technologies, such as HTML and JavaScript, for the design and development of interactive websites. - Employ complex data structures and algorithms, including sorting, searching, and recursion, to design and implement solutions to advanced computer science problems. - Gain an understanding of computer architecture and organization and apply this understanding to develop low-level code in assembly-language that directly access and control hardware devices, the processor, and memory.
+- Gain appropriate skills in computer literacy, computer applications, and programing to enable efficient use of computers and their applications. - Create a fully documented modular design with correct mathematical and logical operations suitable for implementation from a given program specification. - Gain knowledge in basic mathematics as it relates to Computer Science including number systems, Sets & Venn Diagrams, boolean logic, truth tables, and circuit gates. - Install, configure, and troubleshoot given problems for Linux, Windows, or other operating systems. - 5.
+Design, create, update, and query a relational database using entity-relationship diagrams, normalization, and SQL. - Design and implement solutions to general purpose problems using a programming language such as C++, Java, and Python. - Employ complex data structures and algorithms, including sorting, searching, and recursion, to design and implement solutions to advanced computer science problems. - Gain an understanding of computer architecture and organization and apply this understanding to develop low-level code in assembly-language to solve a given problem.

-Requirements for the Computer Science Associate of Arts degree may be met by completing: (a) 24 units of major core courses with a grade of "C" or better; (b) all general education requirements (English and Math must be completed with a grade of "C" or better); (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Computer Science Associate of Arts degree may be met by completing: (a) 35-37 units of major core courses with a grade of "C" or better; (b) all general education requirements (English and Math must be completed with a grade of "C" or better); (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.

-CS 101 (FORMERLY CO SCI 103) INTRODUCTION TO COMPUTER SCIENCE3

-CS 102 (FORMERLY CO SCI 107)

-PROGRAMMING LOGIC AND DESIGN (INTRODUCTION TO PROGRAMMING) 3

-CS 103 (FORMERLY CO SCI 104)

-MATHEMATICS FOR PROGRAMMERS3

-CS 116 (FORMERLY CO SCI 139)

-PROGRAMMING IN C++

-OR

-CS 113 (FORMERLY CO SCI 141)

-PROGRAMMING IN JAVA

-CS 130 (FORMERLY CO SCI 117) INTRODUCTION

-TO COMPUTER ARCHITECTURE

-AND ORGANIZATION3

-CS 136 (FORMERLY CO SCI 136) INTRODUCTION

-TO DATA STRUCTURES3

-CIS 111 (FORMERLY CO SCI 134)

-SUPPORTING WINDOWS DESKTOPS 3

-CIS 219 (FORMERLY CO SCI 186) INTRODUCTION

-TO ORACLE: SQL AND PL/SQL
+CS 116 (FORMERLY CO SCI 139) PROGRAMMING IN C++ OR THOUSE MINISTER OF THE STATE OF CS 113 (FORMERLY CO SCI 141) PROGRAMMING IN JAVA CS 130 (FORMERLY CO SCI 117) INTRODUCTION TO COMPUTER ARCHITECTURE AND ORGANIZATION CS 131 (FORMERLY CO SCI 166) DISCRETE STRUCTURES FOR COMPUTER SCIENCE OR MATH 272 METHODS OF DISCRETE MATHEMATICS5 CS 136 (FORMERLY CO SCI 136) INTRODUCTION TO DATA STRUCTURES CS 213 (FORMERLY CO SCI 142) ADVANCED PROGRAMMING JAVA OR CS 216 (FORMERLY CO SCI 140) OBJECT-ORIENTED PROGRAMMING IN C++